-As the Spring semester gets closer, we wanted to provide some context on enrollment.
-The information below is relevant to both new and returning students.
-Please review carefully and reach out with any questions you may have.
-If you have not done so already, please be sure to enroll in classes prior to the start of the semester, which begins January 19.
+The message below includes information relevant to both new incoming graduate students and those who will be continuing on as students in Spring 2023.
+Please review the information below carefully and reach out with any questions you may have.
+If you have not done so already, please be sure to enroll in classes prior to the start of the semester*, which begins January 17.

 Students who do not register for classes by the 10th day are automatically discontinued from their program.
 If the student then wishes to be enrolled after Day 10, the student will need to request reinstatement to their program, which is not guaranteed and incurs a $65 fee.
 Students should also be aware that classes with insufficient enrollment will be cancelled and will then be unavailable even if the student is reinstated.

 Graduate Assistants (GAs) are required to be enrolled as full-time students (6 or more credits), as noted in their offer letter and The Graduate Catalog.
 Employment as a GA is a result of student status, therefore GAs are expected to be registered for a minimum of 6 credits before the start date of their spring semester employment (January 5, 2023).
 GAs who have not completed their registration for a minimum of six credits by their start date are not fulfilling one of the contingencies of employment and may be subject to termination from their assistantship.
 (GAs employed solely at UConn Health should follow the registration deadlines set by UCH.)

 Please note, the tuition waiver will not post to a GA’s fee bill until the GA is registered for at least 6 credits.
 Therefore, if a student is not fully registered in a timely fashion, this can result in a Bursar hold on the student’s account that blocks enrollment and other services, as well as incurs late fees.